Is Gravity Forms not sending email from your site?

 Next, you can click on the name of the notification to edit the settings.

-Configuring the Send To Address
+Configure the Send To Address

 Now we’re going to check the address your notifications are being sent to.
+In version 2.5, the settings are exactly the same.

 We already opened up the form notification settings.
 At the top, you’ll see 3 different settings for Send To.
 We marked them here with a red outline: